 The are other factors that are beyond your control that can cause the value of your property to decrease.
 These factors include:

 - Mortgage rates: When mortgage rates increase, people are not able to get as much for their money.
 The same house that they would have been able to afford before rates were increased may now become unaffordable because their monthly payments will be higher.
 Therefore, to appeal to the same buyer, you may have to lower your homes price to get it to sell.

 - Weather: If a natural disaster occurs in the area where your home is located, it can cause the value of your property to significantly decrease.
 For example, a hurricane may cause significant flooding in an area that never had issues with flooding.
 Your property may now be classified in a flood zone, which will make people more apprehensive about buying.
 It will be more difficult to sell your property for top dollar.

-- Short Sales/Foreclosures: Another factor that can cause your property value to decrease are short sales or foreclosures in the neighborhood.
-When trying to determine the value of your home, an appraiser will use comparables in your neighborhood.
+- Short sales/foreclosures: Another factor that can cause your property value to decrease is a short sale or foreclosure in the neighborhood.
+When trying to determine the value of your home, an appraiser will use comparable homes in your neighborhood.
 Even if the similar properties are short sales, the appraiser will still use them to price your home, decreasing the value of your property.

 - Blockbusting is illegal.
 It is the process of telling a homeowner that their home's value will decrease because of a shift in their neighborhood's socioeconomic demographic.